-This volume considers how human rights norms and practices affect the way we relate to ourselves, to other people, and to the non-human world.
-They investigate what kinds of institutions and actors are subjected to human rights and charged with respecting their demands and realizing their aspirations.
+The essays in this volume consider how human rights norms and practices affect the way we relate to ourselves, to other people, and to the nonhuman world.
+They investigate what kinds of institutions and actors are subjected to human rights and are charged with respecting their demands and realizing their aspirations.
 And they explore how human rights shape and even create the very subjects they seek to protect.
-Through critical reflection on these issues, The Subject of Human Rights suggests ways in which we might reimagine the relationship between human rights and subjectivity with a view to benefitting human rights and subjects alike.
+Through critical reflection on these issues, The Subject of Human Rights suggests ways in which we might reimagine the relationship between human rights and subjectivity with a view to benefiting human rights and subjects alike.

 About the authors

 Danielle Celermajer is Professor in the Department of Sociology and Social Policy at the University of Sydney.
 Alexandre Lefebvre is Associate Professor in the Department of Government and International Relations and the Department of Philosophy at the University of Sydney.